Joy as Chibok girls reunited with parents - Nigeria Today

 Yet the Islamists still pose a threat to the ravaged region, which is suffering from a food crisis as a result of the eight-year insurgency that has left at least 20,000 people dead and displaced more than 2.6 million from their homes.

-The post Joy as Chibok girls reunited with parents appeared first on Vanguard News.
+The post Joy as Chibok girls reunited with parents appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share